The Gates of Hell

 5x8 tpb, 192 p.

 The Gates of Hell is a collection of twenty-six stories originally published in 1910.
-These tales, in the tradition of the contes cruels, range from a man who keeps a secret with devastating effects to a maniac who finds thrills in witnessing violent accidents, to a blind man who purposely loses his eyesight, to a prostitute who sleeps with the man who executed her husband...
+The tales, in the tradition of the contes cruels, range in subject from a man who keeps a secret with devastating effects, to a maniac who finds thrills in witnessing violent accidents, to a blind peasant who purposely loses his eyesight, to a prostitute who sleeps with the person who executed her husband...

-Maurice Level (1875-926) was a French writer of fiction and drama whose macabre stories were printed in Paris newspapers and staged by the Grand-Guignol theater.
-His stories have been compared to those of his cousin Marcel Schwob, as well as Villiers de l'Isle-Adam, Octave Mirbeau, Guy de Maupassant and Edgar Allan Poe.
+Maurice Level (1875-1926) was a French writer of fiction and drama whose macabre stories were printed in Parisian newspapers and staged by the Grand-Guignol theater.
+In his style, he has been compared to his cousin Marcel Schwob, as well as Villiers de l'Isle-Adam, Octave Mirbeau, Guy de Maupassant and Edgar Allan Poe.

 The edition includes a historical introduction and notes by translator Jessica Sequeira.